DKMaCS/DKMaCS/README.md

 _M.Sc in Computer Science, DePaul University \
 M.Sc in Mathematical Sciences, NYU_

-    **"Success is no accident.
-It is hard work, perseverance, learning, studying ,sacrifice, and most of all, love of what you are doing or learning to do."**
+    **Success is no accident.
+It is hard work, perseverance, learning, studying ,sacrifice, and most of all, love of what you are doing or learning to do.**

     - Pelé

-    **"Success is nothing more than a few disciplines, practiced every single day."**
+    **Success is nothing more than a few disciplines, practiced every single day.**

     - Mel Robbins